adamboesen/CS200_Final/README.md

 Learn more about ethics, different approaches, and how to apply them to decision making

-Written for CS200, Ball State University
+Written for CS200, Ball State University,
-By Adam Boesen
+By Adam Boesen,
 Using [Twine](http://twinery.org)